zawthanoo/spring-rest-helloworld/README.md

-this project is testing for CI/DI pipeline for GIT-jeking-dockerhub.
+## This project is testing for CI/DI pipeline for github, jenkins and dockerhub

 JVM Memory Config & Run Commend
 --------------------------------